delsinm/github-actions/README.md

 **[terraform](actions/terraform/README.md)** is a simple single-job Terraform pipeline suited for individual use.
 Runs a format check and posts the plan as a PR comment on every push, then applies on merge to main.

-**[terraform-pipeline](actions/terraform-pipeline/README.md)** is a robust multi-job Terraform pipeline that adds parallel security scanning with Checkov, path-based triggers, pip caching, and comment search and replace to keep PR threads clean.
+**[terraform-pipeline](actions/terraform-pipeline/README.md)** is a more robust multi-job Terraform pipeline that adds parallel security scanning with Checkov, path-based triggers, pip caching, and comment search and replace to keep PR threads clean.
 Recommended for team use.

 ## Project Structure